Viscosity: Etymology

-Definition
+Definitions

 Dynamic viscosity

-In materials science and engineering, one is often interested in understanding the forces or stresses involved in the deformation of a material.
+In materials science and engineering, there is often interest in understanding the forces or stresses involved in the deformation of a material.
 For instance, if the material were a simple spring, the answer would be given by Hooke's law, which says that the force experienced by a spring is proportional to the distance displaced from equilibrium.
 Stresses which can be attributed to the deformation of a material from some rest state are called elastic stresses.
-In other materials, stresses are present which can be attributed to the rate of change of the deformation over time.
+In other materials, stresses are present which can be attributed to the deformation rate over time.
 These are called viscous stresses.
 For instance, in a fluid such as water the stresses which arise from shearing the fluid do not depend on the distance the fluid has been sheared; rather, they depend on how quickly the shearing occurs.

 Viscosity is the material property which relates the viscous stresses in a material to the rate of change of a deformation (the strain rate).
 Although it applies to general flows, it is easy to visualize and define in a simple shearing flow, such as a planar Couette flow.

 In the Couette flow, a fluid is trapped between two infinitely large plates, one fixed and one in parallel motion at constant speed $u$ (see illustration to the right).
 If the speed of the top plate is low enough (to avoid turbulence), then in steady state the fluid particles move parallel to it, and their speed varies from $0$ at the bottom to $u$ at the top.
 Each layer of fluid moves faster than the one just below it, and friction between them gives rise to a force resisting their relative motion.
 In particular, the fluid applies on the top plate a force in the direction opposite to its motion, and an equal but opposite force on the bottom plate.
 An external force is therefore required in order to keep the top plate moving at constant speed.

 In many fluids, the flow velocity is observed to vary linearly from zero at the bottom to $u$ at the top.
 Moreover, the magnitude of the force, $F$, acting on the top plate is found to be proportional to the speed $u$ and the area $A$ of each plate, and inversely proportional to their separation $y$:

 The proportionality factor is the dynamic viscosity of the fluid, often simply referred to as the viscosity.
 It is denoted by the Greek letter mu (μ).
 The dynamic viscosity has the dimensions $\mathrm{(mass /length) /time}$, therefore resulting in the SI units and the derived units: